vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 |TKO-TKG-006|Enable Identity Management for TKG clusters.|This avoids usage of admin credentials and ensures required users with the right roles have access to TKG clusters.|The pinniped package helps with integrating TKG with LDAPS/OIDC Authentication.|
 |TKO-TKG-007|Enable Machine Health Checks for TKG clusters|vSphere HA and Machine Health Checks interoperably work together to enhance workload resiliency|A MachineHealthCheck is a resource within the Cluster API that allows users to define conditions under which Machines within a Cluster should be considered unhealthy.
 Remediation actions can be taken when MachineHealthCheck has identified a node as unhealthy.|

-# Kubernetes Ingress Routing
+## Kubernetes Ingress Routing

 The default installation of Tanzu Kubernetes Grid does not install an ingress controller.
 Users can install Contour (available for installation through Tanzu Packages) or any third-party ingress controller of their choice.

 Contour is an open-source controller for Kubernetes Ingress routing.
-Contour can be installed in the Shared Services cluster on any Tanzu Kubernetes Cluster.
+Contour can be installed in the shared services cluster on any Tanzu Kubernetes Cluster.
 Deploying Contour is a prerequisite if you want to deploy the Prometheus, Grafana, and Harbor Packages on a workload cluster.

-For more information about Contour, see [Contour](https://projectcontour.io/) site and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-ingress-contour.html).
+For more information about Contour, see [Contour](https://projectcontour.io/) site and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html).

 Another option for ingress control is to use the NSX Advanced Load Balancer Kubernetes ingress controller which offers an advanced L7 ingress for containerized applications that are deployed in the Tanzu Kubernetes workload cluster.